 This salad is best served warm or at room temperature, so if you store it in the fridge, take it out 15 minutes before serving it.

-If you like cooking with carrots, or you have surplus carrots in your fridge, check out these carrot-packed recipes:
+If you like cooking with carrots, check out these carrot-packed recipes:

 More Salad Recipes

-Or try any of these 25 best vegan salad recipes that will surely inspire your next appetizer or side dish.
+Or try any of these 25 best salad recipes to inspire your next appetizer or side dish.

 Recipe